tgstation/tgstation/tgui/README.md

   game as you code it.
 Very useful, highly recommended.
   - In order to use it, you should start the game server first, connect to it and wait until the world has been properly loaded and you are no longer in the lobby.
-Start tgui dev server.
-You'll know that it's hooked correctly if data gets dumped to the log when tgui windows are opened.
+Start tgui dev server, and once it has finished building, press F5 on any tgui window.
+You'll know that it's hooked correctly if you see a green bug icon in titlebar and data gets dumped to the console.
 - `bin/tgui --dev --reload` - reload byond cache once.
 - `bin/tgui --dev --debug` - run server with debug logging enabled.
 - `bin/tgui --dev --no-hot` - disable hot module replacement (helps when